top of page

 Credit Risk Assessment Categories.jpg

-For example, looking at the Debt/EBITDA ratio:
+For example, take the Debt/EBITDA ratio:

 Chemical Industry Financial Risk Benchmarks